 Wasp nest removal costs vary between different pest companies across Leeds as they may use different control methods.
-Typically a trained and experienced nest removal or pest exterminator will charge a fixed price from £55 to £65 for a straightforward problem including a call out charge.
-However, for awkward and hard to reach nests, the price will be more for the effective wasp control.
+Typically a trained and experienced nest removal or pest exterminator will charge a fixed price from £55 to £65 for a straightforward problem including a call-out charge.
+However, for awkward and hard to reach nests, the price will be more for effective wasp control.

 At Apex, wasp nest removal problems get solved quickly and safely with just one phone call.
 If you want wasp removal and looking for quality, great service and wasp nest removal Leeds, our pest controllers charges from £65.